tijsverkoyen/HomeAssistant-FusionSolar/README.md

 {% endif %}
 {% endif %}

+## Remark
+**In kiosk mode the "realtime" data is not really realtime, it is cached at FusionSolars end for 30 minutes.**

+If you need more accurate information you can use [Home Assistant FusionSolar OpenAPI Integration](https://github.com/olibos/Home-Assistant-FusionSolar-OpenApi/) by @olibos.
+This integration requires an OpenAPI account.

 ## Installation
 At this point the integration is not part of the default HACS repositories, so you will need to add this repository as a custom repository in HACS.